molloy-lab/TREE-QMC/tutorial/characters/README.md

 </p>

 The placement of Rhea in this species tree is debated.
-The quartet suport for this branch is `'q1=0.499331` (with `EN=37.350000`), which means that about half of characters with information about the placement of Rhea support making it sister to Kiwi+Emu+Cassowary.
+The quartet suport for this branch is `'q1=0.499331` (with `f1=18.650000` and `EN=37.350000`), which means that about half of characters with information about the placement of Rhea support making it sister to Kiwi+Emu+Cassowary.
 However, the low `EN` suggests that there is limited signal in the character matrix for resolving this branch.
 The `--pcsonly` flag can be used to explore this futher by providing the quartet support for the placement of Rhea of **each** character.

 5. The goal of **Partitioned Coalescence Support (PCS)**, described by [Gatesy et al., *Mol Phy Evol*, 2019](https://doi.org/10.1016/j.ympev.2019.106539), is to evaluate the quartet support for **each** character (or gene tree) in resolving a specific branch in the species tree.
 TREE-QMC can be used to compute PCS by providing an additional input: a species tree with `PCS` flagging the branch of interest; see [`species-tree-for-pcs.tre`](species-tree-for-pcs.tre) and [`unresolved-species-tree-for-pcs.tre`](unresolved-species-tree-for-pcs.tre).
 The command for running TREE-QMC in `PCS` mode is